If your cat is straining to urinate

 Suddenly, your perfectly toilet-trained cat has decided the whole of its world (i.e. your house) is its toilet and has started peeing outside the litter box.

 If your cat was once trained to use the litter tray and has always been fastidious about cleanliness what could be the reason to suddenly stop using the cat litter box?
-What is your cat trying to tell you?
 Read on to learn more about why cats pee outside the litter box and how you can solve this problem.

 There many potential reasons why your cat is peeing or pooping outside its litter box.
 First things first though, does your cat have a medical condition that is either creating urgency to pee or makes it painful or unpleasant to pee in the kitty litter?